jecikpo/Tutorial-Fuel-SRC20/README.md

 ## Native Assets and UTXO
 In Ethereum blockchain the ERC20 tokens are managed through the state variable contents of the contract.
-When tokens are minted to an address, the `balanceOf` mapping is modified to reflect the balance of tokens of an account.
+When tokens are minted to an address, the `balanceOf` mapping is updated to reflect the balance of tokens of an account.
 This is not the case in Fuel.
-Here when an asset is created (in Fuel we don't have Tokens, we have Coins, however in this tutorial I will use the words Tokens and Coins interchanbly) an UTXO is created with the desired amount of Coins and it is transferred to an owner's address.
+Here when an asset is created (in Fuel we don't have Tokens, we have Coins, however in this tutorial I will use the terms Tokens and Coins interchanbly) an UTXO is created with the desired amount of Coins and it is transferred to an owner's address.
 You can read more about the concept of UTXO [here](https://en.wikipedia.org/wiki/Unspent_transaction_output) and [here](https://learnmeabitcoin.com/technical/transaction/utxo/).

-A UTXO created by our SRC20 contract with some Coins can be treated as Fuel's Native Asset.
+A UTXO created by our SRC20 contract containing some Coins can be treated as Fuel's Native Asset.
 This means that it can be handled similarly to Ether on Ethereum.
 It can be transfered to some account independently of the SRC20 smart contract or it can be sent along with a call to any contract.

 This has some interesting implications.
-For example the SRC20 contract doesn't need to have any transfer functions.
+For example the SRC20 contract doesn't have any transfer functions.
 All Coin transfers are handled through Fuel natively hence any specific actions on token transfers cannot be implemented.

+We also don't have approvals and approved accounts on Fuel.

 ## Identifiers

-*Contract ID* uniquely identifies a deployed contract and is created as a result of transaction of type `TransactionType.Create`.
+*Contract ID* uniquely identifies a deployed contract and is created as a result of transaction of type Create.
 The number is generated in the following way:

 ```
 sha256(0x4655454C ++ tx.data.salt ++ root(tx.data.witnesses[bytecodeWitnessIndex].data) ++ root_smt(tx.storageSlots))